 Dr. Debra Velez Owings Scholarship

 Dr. Debra Velez Owings graduated from the College of Medicine in 1985 and completed her residency at Beth Israel Hospital in Boston before returning to Little Rock.
 She was a skilled pathologist with a genuine concern for her patients.
 As a wife and mother, she acknowledged that her family was her greatest accomplishment and most cherished gift.
 The untimely death of Dr. Owings in 1995, at the age of 42, prompted her partners, colleagues, classmates, and friends to commemorate her life and accomplishments with an endowed scholarship to be awarded annually to a deserving medical student.
-The inaugural award was presented in 1997 to Sage Vermont Thurlby of Prescott.
+The inaugural award was presented in 1997.

 Eva and James J. Pappas, M.D., Endowed Scholarship